 Scientific Publications

 This is a collection of my previous scientific work.
-Since I decided not do follow a scientific career path, there probably won't be any updates to this page anytime soon.
-All contents on this page are provided for private use, redistribution without written permission is not allowed.
+Since I decided not to follow a scientific career path, there probably won't be any updates to this page anytime soon.
+All contents on this page are provided for educational purposes, redistribution without written permission is not allowed.

 Master's Thesis (2017): Towards Collaborative Session-based Semantic Search